-In this section, we summarize Papadimitriou and Roughgarden's [2008] Ellipsoid Against Hope algorithm for finding a sample CE, which can be seen as an efficiently constructive version of earlier proofs [Hart & Schmeidler, 1989; Nau & McCardle, 1990; Myerson, 1997] of the existence of CE.
+In this section, we summarize Papadimitriou and Roughgarden's Ellipsoid Against Hope algorithm for finding a sample CE [Papadimitriou, 2005; Papadimitriou & Roughgarden, 2008], which can be seen as an efficiently constructive version of earlier proofs [Hart & Schmeidler, 1989; Nau & McCardle, 1990; Myerson, 1997] of the existence of CE.
 We will concentrate on the main algorithm and only briefly point out the numerical issues discussed at length by both Papadimitriou and Roughgarden [2008] and Stein et al. [2010], as our analysis will ultimately sidestep these issues.

 Papadimitriou and Roughgarden's approach considers the linear program which is modified from the linear feasibility program for CE by replacing the constraint $\sum{s \in S} x_s = 1$ from (2) with the maximization objective.
-(P) either has x = 0 as its optimal solution or is unbounded; in the latter case, taking a feasible solution and scaling it to be a distribution yields a correlated equilibrium.
+(P) either has x = 0 as its optimal solution or is unbounded; in the latter case, the game has a correlated equilibrium.
 Thus one way to prove the existence of CE is to show the infeasibility of the dual problem